TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 - URL
 - Torrent

-For more details on why these combination of questions, please refer to the research paper and on how to use the model developed, refer to the github
+For more details on why these combination of questions were chosen and how to use the model, please refer to the research paper and github respectively.

 ## Why Digital Literacy?
 Digital technologies can play an important role in alleviating poverty and inequality by enabling access to economic opportunities (Jack and Suri 2014; Chun and Tang 2018; Hjort and Tian 2021).
 However, 43% of the developing world’s population or nearly 3 billion people, remain offline.
 This is despite the fact that 94% of the developing countries populations is covered by at least a 3G cellular network.
 One major barrier to closing the digital divide is the lack of digital literacy (Dimaggioet al. 2004; Zillien and Hargittai 2009; Rains and Tsetsi 2017; Hargittai and Micheli 2019).
 Digital literacy—defined as the ability to access and effectively find information online (Hargittai 2005; Gilster 1997) is the most often cited reason for why individuals are held back from taking up the Internet (World Bank 2021).